0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Windows/Medium/2025-10-21-htb-intelligence.md

     print("  -", u)
 ```

-After creating the script I noticed that the intruder results included PDF files that we had already manually extracted two usernames from.
+After creating the script, I noticed that the intruder results included PDF files that we had already manually extracted two usernames from.
 As such, I decided to delete the original `users.txt` file we created earlier since those usernames would get extracted when we run our script anyway.

 With our script finally put together, we can go ahead and run it by passing the intruder output file as an argument.